Do You Need A Deposit To Remortgage?

 Can I Remortgage to Buy Another Property?

-Another fairly common question is whether you can take out a remortgage to buy another property, and yes you can!
+Another fairly common question is whether you can take out a remortgage to buy another property, and yes, you can!
 This is another one of the great reasons why you may want to consider remortgaging your property.

 Are Mortgage/Remortgage Rates Getting Lower?